Fraunhofer-ITMP/protacSpace/README.md

 # protacSpace
-A repository for exploring the PROTACs chemical space.
+A repository for generating virtual PROTACS and exploring their chemical spaces.

+More stuffs to come.
+Stay tuned!!